 (1) The county board shall enter into a contract with either a nonprofit corporation or a local housing authority.
 The contract and mortgage shall include the following terms:

-(b) The use and ownership of housing if the nonprofit corporation or local housing authority is dissolved;
+(b) The use and ownership of the housing if the nonprofit corporation or local housing authority is dissolved;

-(c) The use and ownership of housing if the nonprofit corporation or local housing authority files for bankruptcy;
+(c) The use and ownership of the housing if the nonprofit corporation or local housing authority files for bankruptcy;

 (d) A provision that upon dissolution of the nonprofit corporation or local housing authority, the county board or the department shall be a party to any judicial proceeding or dissolution agreement and that the county board or the department may be a distributee under such order or agreement based upon the amount of funds provided to the nonprofit corporation or local housing authority under this rule and to the extent provided by law; and

-(e) A requirement that any proceeds from the sale of housing shall be used to acquire replacement housing.
+(e) A requirement that any proceeds from the sale of the housing shall be used to acquire replacement housing.

 (2) The county board shall maintain a mortgage interest in the housing that at least equals the amount of community assistance funds used to purchase the housing.
 The term of the mortgage shall be for one hundred eighty months.